 After getting the right light in the model’s face we also encouraged people to keep an eye on the subject’s eyes.
 If they are looking too far to either side a lot of white shows up in their eyes.
 Ideally you want a bit of white to either side of the pupil to make it defined.
 Sometimes you want them to look straight into the camera, to get that connection with the viewer.
 There is a technique that some of the old painters used, which was to place one eye dead centre in the painting.
 That can give the illusion that the eye is following you, regardless of where you stand in the room.

 At one point during the evening it was my turn to pose.
 When you stand in front of the camera you realise the importance of the photographer being on his or her toes, ready to capture the right moment when it happens.
 The fleeting smile, a glance or some gesture.
 I quickly became very self conscious, and with little feedback I had to ransack my brain for what to do.
 I decided I wanted to illustrate the contrapposto pose.
-I had first read about it on the Canon of Design blog (NSFW) where he talked about it in quite some depth.
+I had first read about it on the Canon of Design (now paywalled, example) where the author talked about it in quite some depth.
 The idea is to have the weight on one foot, and this will cause the hips to angle one way, and the shoulders another way.
 The pose is quite common if you look at Greek statues of both the male and female form.
 It also appears again and again in old paintings.
 According to the other blog it is supposed to add movement and elegance to the model.
 Well, I was anything but elegant in my attempts to replicate it.
 We will try it later again, hopefully with better luck.

 Another thing we did was to experiment with backlit models.
 Having the sun in the picture, and still getting a reasonably good exposure of the subject’s face was quite tricky.
 Somehow we transitioned into taking jumping shots, and then, on the suggestion of Clara, we started combining the two ideas.
 This was when the shot really started to come together.
 To be able to capture the models against the sky I needed to be on the ground with my camera, the closer I got the higher their jump would look.
 Luckily I had brought my 20 mm lens along, which allowed me a very wide angle of view.
 There is a funny behind-the-scenes photo where a group of us are lying on the ground in the down slope, all trying to capture the right moment.
 Many many jumps later, we finally had a great shot.
 The next hurdle appeared when I got home, and had to figure out how to post process all the backlit photos.
 That will have to be the topic of another blog post.